St. Anthony Hall: Clubs and area organizations

-Historically, there were several alumni social clubs associated with the fraternity—the 1890 edition of Baird's credits the Delta Psi with being "a pioneer in the development of this form of social life".
+Historically, there were several alumni social clubs associated with the fraternity—the 1890 edition of Baird's Manual credits the Delta Psi with being "a pioneer in the development of this form of social life".
 These clubs usually adopted the name St. Anthony Club because the fraternity's badge was a St. Anthony's cross.

 St. Anthony Club of New York

 Founded in 1879, the St. Anthony Club of New York was the first and longest-running of these establishments.
 It was also the first fraternity-related club in New York City.
 In 1883, it was housed at 29 East 28th Street in a building it shared with the undergraduates of the Columbia chapter.

 In 1885, the club added an addition to the rear of the building, and The New York Times gave its readers a rare peek inside the club:

 The front room is a parlor with tables for cards.
 In cases on the mantlepiece are "Goodwood Cups," trophies of which the club is justly proud.
 The furniture and fittings here are cherry, with harmonious upholstery and walls.
 Several fine prints are to be seen, including views of buildings of the Delta Psi at Yale, Trinity, and other colleges.
 A passageway, richly decorated in the baronial style of the twelfth century, leads from the office past the buffet, in a crypt under the stairs, to a large room, which, with a noble open fireplace, offers, in cosy [sic] leather cushions, in stalls in the corners and more spacious chairs, a quiet retreat.
 The fantastic and unique latticework of the windows attracts attention, with the bold and artistic studding of the ceiling, and ornate chandeliers especially manufactured emit their jets of gas from imitation candles...This is the smoking and lounging room.
 The club also included a billiard room with high oak wainscotting and walls of a blueish-green with hints of gold, an entire floor dedicated to its library, and a national fraternity office decorated with illustrations of the temptations of St. Anthony.
 It was also noted that the membership and dues were low, "so as to prevent no one who is eligible from joining".
 Membership was limited to alumni of the Delta Psi fraternity, and no others could gain entry.
 In 1893, St. Anthony Hall was referred to by the New-York Tribune as "the most exclusive organization of the kind in the United States".